Why am I not losing weight on Mounjaro?

 5. You need a higher dosage of Mounjaro

 Mounjaro comes in six dosage strengths: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.
-Typically, health providers prescribe a starting dosage of 2.5 mg before gradually increasing your dosage over a period of weeks until they find an effective dosage that produces the desired results, all while keeping Mounjaro’s side effects manageable.
+Typically, healthcare providers prescribe a starting dosage of 2.5 mg and gradually increase it over several weeks until they find an effective dosage that produces the desired results, while keeping Mounjaro's side effects manageable.

-Weight loss results tend to be more pronounced on the higher doses of Mounjaro in people both with and without type 2 diabetes.
-For example, after a year and a half, people without type 2 diabetes lost 15% of their body weight on the 5 mg dosage, 19.5% on the 10 mg dosage, and 20.9% on the 15 mg dosage.
-In the same time period, people with type 2 diabetes lost 12.8% on the 10 mg dosage, and 14.7% on the 15 mg dosage.
+Weight loss results tend to be more pronounced with higher doses of Mounjaro in people with and without type 2 diabetes.
+For example, after about a year and a half, people without type 2 diabetes lost 15% of their body weight on the 5 mg dose, 19.5% on the 10 mg dose, and 20.9% on the 15 mg dose.

 If your weight loss has slowed down, it is possible that you need a higher dosage of Mounjaro.
 Talk to your healthcare provider if you think this might be the case.